 Furthermore, they will assist you in appropriately constructing sentences, showing to the examiner that you are more knowledgeable.
 It is the fifteen IELTS writing tips.

 One of the most important aspects of the IELTS (International English Language Testing System) writing test is time management.
-It is critical to maintaining track of time during the writing test.
+It is critical to maintain track of time during the writing test.
 Furthermore, an hour is hardly a long time to complete two things.

 Even if you don’t know the answer, don’t spend too much time on any question.
 Leave that one behind and move on.
 Finally, as you check the answers, try to answer the questions you left unanswered.